adl/hoaf/README.md

 ### `Start:`

 This optional header item specifies the initial states.
-Multiple initial states can be specified by using several `Start:` headers with a different state number.
+Multiple initial states can be specified by using several `Start:` header items with different state numbers.

 Alternating automata can start in a conjunction of states specified using the `&` operator.